peter-thompson/Topic-modelling-using-LDA/README.md

 ```
 ![alt tag](https://cloud.githubusercontent.com/assets/20296112/16767476/f1fa662e-483f-11e6-9bc3-e5d81ea16d4d.png)

-Below, we create two functions, namely, get_person_topics and get_topic_persons.
+Below, we create two functions, namely, `get_person_topics()` and `get_topic_persons()`.

-get_person_topics takes in a specific person as a string and returns a dictionary with a ratio value (out of 1) for each of the 20 topics.
+`get_person_topics()` takes in a specific person as a string and returns a dictionary with a ratio value (out of 1) for each of the 20 topics.
 This indicates the prevalance of each of the topics as a percentage for a given person.

-get_topic_persons takes in a topic as an integer and returns a dictionary with a ratio value (out of 1) for all the employees.
+`get_topic_persons()` takes in a topic as an integer and returns a dictionary with a ratio value (out of 1) for all the employees.
 This indicates which employees fall under a specific topic.

 ```python
 from collections import defaultdict